 Are you one of the 83.7% of Americans that live in an urban environment?
 If so, it is important to look at the unique challenges of city living when making your urban survival preparedness plan.
 In this article we are going to look at a few of the most important urban-specific challenges.
 We will show you how you can plan around them to ensure you thrive when the next disaster strikes.

 Most survival planning and bug out bags you see out there are designed with the intention of surviving in the wilderness for days or weeks.
 They will be loaded with gear that has no usefulness in an urban landscape.

-The densely populated nature of our urban centers will mean that after a disaster there will be a great many other survivors that you will encounter.
+The densely populated nature of our urban centers will mean that after a disaster there will be a great many other survivors you will encounter.
 You should be prepared to deal with both friendly and unfriendly people as you make your way to safety.

 Unfriendly survivors should be avoided like the plague, but if it looks like you need to come into contact consider the following:

 However, meeting friendly survivors provides some of the best chances to both gain information and barter for food, water, or gear that you may need.
-In order to barter well you will need some desirable items to trade.
+In order to barter, you will need some desirable items to trade.

-With those basic needs out of the way you should be able to focus your energy on the recovery efforts.
+With those basic needs out of the way, you should be able to focus your energy on the recovery efforts.

-If you miss your window of opportunity to bug out you should have an option in your plan to shelter in place.
-It is essential to stock your home with food and water supplies to last as long as you think you need to.
+If you miss your window of opportunity to bug out, you should have an option in your plan to shelter in place.
+It is essential to stock your home with food, water, and supplies to last as long as you think you will need them.
 Based on the threats you are facing this may range from a couple days to over a month.
-Carefully consider your options and stock up accordingly.